Access to public information in Greece

 Access to public information and freedom of information (FOI) refer to the right of access to information held by public bodies also known as "right to know".
 Access to public information is considered of fundamental importance for the effective functioning of democratic systems, as it enhances governments' and public officials' accountability, boosting people participation and allowing their informed participation into public life.
 The fundamental premise of the right of access to public information is that the information held by governmental institutions is in principle public and may be concealed only on the basis of legitimate reasons which should be detailed in the law.

 In Greece, access to information is a Constitutional right.
 Access to public information is governed by several laws since 1986, but according to Transparency International Greece the practical implementation of these provisions is quite poor.
 In addition, Law 3448/2006, on the reuse of public sector information, harmonises the national laws with the requirements on the European Union Directive 2003/98/EC.
-As a consequence of the financial crisis, a new law has been passed in July 2010 providing for the online publication of all decisions involving commitments of funds in the government sector.
+Due to the Greek government-debt crisis, a law was passed in July 2010 providing for the online publication of all decisions involving commitments of funds in the government sector.